 Will a new digital experience really work for new prospects and existing policyholders alike?
 There’s no need to take a leap of faith.
 Rapid prototyping gets stakeholders aligned and lets real users guide the way to on-target UX improvements.

 It’s not about stakeholders debating over static images.
 It’s about real prospects and policyholders clicking and tapping to accomplish realistic tasks.
 “We build working prototypes that bring our UX recommendations to life for users.
-When we’re onto something, they tell us!” says Deanna Dial, VP of Client Services at Praxent.
+When we’re onto something, they tell us!” says Deanna Dial, former VP of Client Services at Praxent.